RooHTaylor/aoc/2015/07/aoc-2015-07-part2/README.md

 Other possible gates include OR (bitwise OR) and RSHIFT (right-shift).
 If, for some reason, you'd like to emulate the circuit instead, almost all programming languages (for example, C, JavaScript, or Python) provide operators for these gates.

+Now, take the signal you got on wire a, override wire b to that signal, and reset the other wires (including wire a).
+What new signal is ultimately provided to wire a?

-The example-input.txt file should give the answer 123.
+The example-input.txt file should give the answer 97.

 ### Usage
 ```bash